mdtspramanik/movie-app/README.md

 # Movie App

-Built with React for the user interface, Appwrite for the Trending Movies Algorithm, and styled with Tailwind CSS.
+Built with React for the user interface, Appwrite for the Trending Movies Algorithm, TMDB for movie API, and styled with Tailwind CSS.
 The project offers a sleek and modern experience for browsing and discovering movies.

 ## Credit